 Generally speaking, natural fabrics such as cotton and linen are better for the planet than synthetic such as polyester or nylon.
 And if possible, it’s better to choose organic, such as organic cotton, which uses methods and materials that are less damaging to the environment.
 There are also lots of recycled fabrics available today – so these are even better if you’ve got that option.
 Always check the label to see exactly what the garment is made from.

-Wool is another great fabric to choose over artificial.
-Not only does the wool industry use less chemicals, water, and dye than others, clothes made from wool require less maintenance because they are moisture-wicking and anti-bacterial so need washing less regularly.
+Wool is another great fabric to choose from over artificial.
+Not only does the wool industry use fewer chemicals, water, and dye than others, clothes made from wool require less maintenance because they are moisture-wicking and anti-bacterial so need washing less regularly.